-ChromaID was invented by scientists from the University of Washington under contract with Visualant.
+ChromaID was invented by scientists under contract with the Company.
 Bio-RFID was invented by individuals working for the Company.
 The Company actively pursues a robust intellectual property strategy and has been granted twelve patents.
 The Company also has 20 patents pending.
 The Company possesses all right, title and interest to the issued patents.
 Ten of the pending patents are licensed exclusively to the Company in perpetuity by the Company's strategic partner, Allied Inventors.